War (band): 1990s: Reformations

 Sampling of War by hip hop artists was prevalent enough to merit the compilation album Rap Declares War in 1992, which was sanctioned by the band.

-In 1993, War reformed with most surviving previous members (including original members Brown, Jordan, Oskar, and Scott, and later members Hammon and Rizzo), augmented by a large line-up of supporting musicians and still under the management and production of Jerry Goldstein, and released a new album, ☮ in 1994.
+In 1993, War reformed with most surviving previous members (including original members Brown, Jordan, Oskar, and Scott, and later members Hammon and Rizzo), augmented by a large lineup of supporting musicians and still under the management and production of Jerry Goldstein, and released a new album, ☮ in 1994.

 In 1996, the group attempted to gain independence from Goldstein, but were unable to do so under the name "War" which remains a trademark owned by Goldstein and Far Out Productions.
 In response, Brown, Oskar, Scott, and a returning B. B. Dickerson (who had not worked with War since 1979) adopted a name which referenced one of War's biggest hits: Lowrider Band.
 They have yet to record a studio album.

 Lonnie Jordan opted to remain with Goldstein and create a new version of War with himself as the only original member.
-Some other musicians who had joined between 1983 and 1993 were also part of the new line-up.
+Some other musicians who had joined between 1983 and 1993 were also part of the new lineup.
 Both the "new" War and the Lowrider Band are currently active as live performance acts.

 1996 also saw the release of a double CD compilation, Anthology (1970–1994), later updated in 2003 with a few track substitutions, as The Very Best of War.
 Another CD compilation from 1999, Grooves and Messages, included a second disc of remixes done by various producers.

 21st century

-On April 21, 2008, Eric Burdon performed "Spill the Wine" with War in concert at the London Royal Albert Hall, released as Greatest Hits Live on Avenue / Rhino Records, who also reissued much of War's back catalogue that year.
+On April 21, 2008, Eric Burdon performed "Spill the Wine" with War in concert at the London Royal Albert Hall, released as Greatest Hits Live on Avenue/Rhino Records, who also reissued much of War's back catalog that year.

 War were unsuccessfully nominated for induction into the Rock and Roll Hall of Fame in 2009 and 2014.

-In 2014, War released a new studio album, Evolutionary as a double CD, the second disc being a reissue of their Greatest Hits album from 1976.
+In 2014, War released a new studio album, Evolutionary, as a double CD, the second disc being a reissue of their Greatest Hits album from 1976.